 8 Cool Kid-Friendly Coffee Shops in Atlanta

 When families go for coffee, they discover fun and bonding in an unexpected place.
-These ten shops that welcome families with more than just an open door:
+These nine shops welcome families with more than just an open door:

 The outdoor seating area with a view of Lake Lucerne is a big hit with families.
 Many stop off en route to the Yellow River Game Ranch or after lessons at the nearby Gwinnett School of Music.
 Parents love the iced caramel macchiato coffee, and kids go for hand-made lemonade, hand-crafted sodas, child-sized cocoa, popcorn and King of Pops treats.

 Books, toys, a play kitchen and a rocking horse are part of the kids’ corner, tucked in the back of the shop.
 In summer, kids love the shop’s frozen hot chocolate or fresh-squeezed lemonade.
 Adults go for iced coffee.
 Another popular adult drink is “Bless Your Heart,” which is Ghirardelli caramel and espresso melted into Batdorf and Bronson Whirling Dervish espresso and topped with either steamed milk, or cold milk for the iced version.
 Stop by the HodgePodge South location for lunch.